perracodex/kcrud/README.md

 docker run -e KCRUD_DEPLOYMENT_PORT=8080 -e KCRUD_DEPLOYMENT_HOST=0.0.0.0 -p 8080:8080 kcrud
 ```

+Notice that the environment variables `KCRUD_DEPLOYMENT_PORT` and `KCRUD_DEPLOYMENT_HOST` are set to `8080` and `0.0.0.0`
+respectively, so that the server listens on all network interfaces.
+This will allow the server to be accessible from the host machine.

-Once the container is running, you can test the server by opening a web browser and navigating to any of the
+Once the container is running, you can test the server by opening a web browser in you host machine and navigating to any of the
 same URLs as mentioned in the previous section.

 ---